Mara Candelaria Reardon: Biography

 Candelaria Reardon was born in East Chicago, Indiana, in 1964.
 She is the daughter of Isabelino "Cande" Candelaria, the first Puerto Rican appointed to a city council in Indiana, and Victoria Soto Candelaria, the first Latina elected as President of the Indiana Federation of Teachers.
 She graduated from Munster High School in Munster, Indiana, in 1982.
-She attended Indiana University Northwest for her undergraduate degree, and gained her Juris Doctor degree at John Marshall School of Law in Chicago.
+She attended Indiana University Northwest for her undergraduate degree and attended John Marshall School of Law in Chicago.

 Political career

-She is the Chair of the Board of Hispanic Caucus Chairs (BHCC), serves as Chair of the National Association of Elected and Appointed Officials (NALEO) Education Fund Board of Directors, and is a member of the National Hispanic Caucus of State Legislators (NHCSL).
+She Chaired of the Board of Hispanic Caucus Chairs (BHCC), serves as Chair of the National Association of Elected and Appointed Officials (NALEO) Education Fund Board of Directors, and is a member of the National Hispanic Caucus of State Legislators (NHCSL).

 Reardon has advocated for greater funding for drug addiction treatment and legalizing medical marijuana.

 She has generally opposed cuts to public education funding, limits on collective bargaining, cuts to unemployment insurance programs, repealing Common Core education standards, and directing state funding to private charter schools.

 In July 2018, Reardon was one of five women who alleged they were sexually harassed by Indiana Attorney General Curtis Hill, a Republican, while celebrating the end of the General Assembly session at AJ's Lounge, an adult party bar and the oldest African-American-owned bar in Indianapolis.
 He denied the allegations.
 Reardon and three other women filed a civil lawsuit against Hill.
 On March 2, 2020, the lawsuit and all federal claims in the civil case brought against the Attorney General by Candelaria and three other women were dismissed by federal Judge Jane Magnus-Stinson of the U.S. District Court of Southern Indiana.
 They refiled their suit in State Court.